-Facebook Frankenphoto morgue will store cold, dead selfies FOREVER
+Facebook Frankenphoto morgue will store your cold, dead selfies FOREVER

 Thought you'd escaped that hilarious hairdo from six years ago?
 Fat chance